Al3zama1/swe-notes/CCNA/16 - Classic Spanning Tree Protocol (STP).md

 * In the Ethernet header we have the destination MAC address for which Cisco's PVST+ uses the destination MAC address of 01:00:0c:cc:cc:cd.
 	* PVST: Only ISL trunk encapsulation.
 	* PVST+: Supports 802.1Q.
 When the term PVST is used, it refers to PVST+ because ISL is pretty much never used anymore.
-* Regular STP (not Cisco's PVST+) uses a destination MAC address of 01:80:c2:00:00:00.
+* Regular IEEE STP (not Cisco's PVST+) uses a destination MAC address of 01:80:c2:00:00:00.
 * **Protocol Identifier** is always 0x0000 for spanning Tree Protocol.
-* **Protocol Version Identifier** is set to 0 for the classic Spanning Tree.
+* **Protocol Version Identifier** is set to 0 for the Classic Spanning Tree.
 * **BPDU Type** is 0x00 for a configuration BPDU.
 * BPDU flags are used to signal topology changes to other switches.
 * **Root Bridge Identifier** includes the information from the Root Bridge in the network.